Scopus: Content selection and advisory board

 Since Elsevier is the owner of Scopus and is also one of the main international publishers of scientific journals, an independent and international Scopus Content Selection and advisory board (CSAB) was established in 2009 to prevent a potential conflict of interest in the choice of journals to be included in the database and to maintain an open and transparent content coverage policy, regardless of publisher.
 The board consists of scientists and subject librarians.
 Nevertheless, critique over a perceived conflict of interest has continued.

 CSAB team is responsible for inclusion and exclusion of different titles on Scopus.
 The list of journals and books indexed in Scopus is updated 2 to 3 times per year.
 Each year Scopus receives around 3,500 submissions for new titles to be included and accepts approximately 25% of them.
 The re-evaluation policy is based on four criteria of Publication Concern, Under Performance, Outlier Performance and Continuous curation.
 Between 2004 and 2020, Scopus included 46,534 and excluded 688 titles Between 2016 and 2023, the CSAB has re-evaluated 990 titles published by 539 different publishers, leading to 536 titles discontinued for indexing.

 In 2024 Scopus covered around 28,000 active journals and nearly 300,000 books.

 Nevertheless, research continues to show the inclusion of predatory journals.

 While marketed as a global point of reference, Scopus and WoS have been characterised as "structurally biased against research produced in non-Western countries, non-English language research, and research from the arts, humanities, and social sciences".

-Scopus AI

-Scopus AI, launched by Elsevier in January 2024, is a generative AI tool designed to revolutionize research by leveraging the world's largest database of curated scientific literature.
-This functionality aims to assist researchers and institutions in obtaining fast, accurate summaries and insights to enhance research collaboration and societal impact.

-According to Maxim Khan, then the VP of Analytics, Products and Data Platform at Elsevier, Scopus AI provides the following benefits: